 What To Do

-Even though the reasons for preterm labor vary, the delivery could
+Even though the reasons for preterm labor vary, the delivery could be delayed if you take care of a few things.
+Take these steps to prevent premature labor:

 - Lie down tilted towards your left side.
 This position is found to be effective in slowing down symptoms.